 The Dry Lake Solar Energy Zone (SEZ) is located in Nevada in Dry Lake Valley in a semiarid basin with undeveloped scrubland.
 The SEZ is located on BLM-administered land within the Southern Nevada District.

-On June 30, 2014, the BLM held a competitive leasing auction for six parcels in the Dry Lake SEZ, selecting three potential developers.
+In June 2014, the Bureau of Land Management (BLM) held a competitive leasing auction for six parcels in the Dry Lake SEZ, selecting three potential developers.
 Results of the auction were summarized in a Southern Nevada District Office announcement.
-On December 8, 2014, the Bureau of Land Management (BLM) announced the availability of Environmental Assessments for three proposed projects in the Dry Lake SEZ.
+In December 2014, the BLM announced the availability of Environmental Assessments for three proposed photovoltaic projects in the Dry Lake SEZ.
 The BLM announced the approval of the three solar energy projects within the Dry Lake SEZ in June 2015 with issuance of a news release.
 One of these, the 179 MW Playa Solar project (also known as the Switch Solar project), began operation in December 2017.
 The development status of the other two projects (the 112 MW Harry Allen Solar project and the 130 MW Dry Lake Solar Energy Center) is unknown.

 In the Draft Solar PEIS the proposed Dry Lake SEZ had a total area of 15,649 acres (63 km2).
 In the Supplement to the Draft, the SEZ was reconfigured to include only the southernmost area northwest of I-15, in order to mitigate impacts on various resources, including impacts on desert tortoise and potential impacts on military operations.
 In addition, 469 acres (1.9 km2) of floodplain and wetland non-development areas within the remaining SEZ boundaries were identified.
 The remaining developable area within the SEZ is 5,717 acres (23 km2).
 No additional changes to the SEZ developable area were made in the Final Solar PEIS.